zcorleissen/documentation/source/mongo_settings.rst

 .. image:: images/storagealarm.png

 Here is where you'll set the percentage you'd like to receive notifcations around.
 Any number between 1 and 100 is valid.
-An empty or 0 value disables the notification.
+An empty or 0 value disables the notifications.